Luca Alessandro Longobardi

-Luca Alessandro Longobardi (born 1969) is an Italian entrepreneur, a venture capitalist and investment banker.
+Luca Alessandro Longobardi (born 1969) is an Italian entrepreneur, venture capitalist and investment banker.
 He gained attention for being wrongfully arrested and spending time in a maximum security prison in Brazil, during which period he became known as "the mafia's banker".

 Early life

 A native of Naples, Longobardi left home for New York City with $500 at the age of 21 to begin his career.
 He sold shirts in the streets and spent nights rough sleeping between Grand Central Station and hotels' couches in New York City, a night clubs promoter with the same crew that launched Studio 54, before taking up a job at VTR Capital, a satellite operation of the notorious, now-defunct investment bank Stratton Oakmont, founded by Jordan Belfort.

 He then worked at Ladenburg Thalmann, an investment bank owned by Bennett S. LeBow and Carl Icahn and one of the oldest member of the NYSE New York Stock Exchange, with a failed attempt to take over the bank in 1998, he went on to found his own investment banking group State Capital in 1999, opening offices in Italy, Miami, New York and Brazil.
 Investing during his career in many of the well known tech startups.